Contact Us for a Free Consultation 205-683-2892

 Posted by Dillon Hobbs | Jan 18, 2025 | 0 Comments

-Is automobile insurance required in Alabama?
+Is Automobile Insurance Required in Alabama?

 Liability insurance is required for people operating automobiles on public roads.
 The applicable law mandates the following coverages:

-• $25,000.00 per bodily injury claimant;
+• $25,000.00 in bodily injury coverage per claimant;

-• $50,000.00 for all bodily injury claims per accident; and
+• $50,000.00 in bodily injury coverage per occurrence; and

-• $25,000.00 for all property damage claims per accident.
+• $25,000.00 in property damage coverage per occurrence.

-The types evidence allowed as proof of insurance vary.
+The types of evidence allowed as proof of insurance vary.
 Many people are familiar with proof of insurance cards.
 However, other forms of proof may suffice.
 For example, the declarations page for your current Alabama automobile liability insurance policy may qualify as sufficient proof.
 See Ala.
 Code § 32-7A-6

 About the Author